 If you are living in Germany or any part of the world where coconut is scarce, then I will let you in on a secret, the grated coconut you see below is not freshly grated coconut (that can be easily bought in the Philippines).
-It is not even the frozen one that are sold in Asian food stores (which I would not recommend, because from a personal experience, they tasted like old coconut where the milk was already wrung out) .
+It is not even the frozen one that is sold in Asian food stores (which I would not recommend because, from a personal experience, they tasted like old coconut where the milk was already wrung out).
 Since it is easier to find the desiccated coconut flakes (usually in the baking section) in our local grocery, and I think in most groceries, I had some experiment and tried adding water to see what happens.
-Sure enough the dried coconut flakes absorbed the water and became soft and it was almost like having freshly grated coconut and so much better that the frozen one.
-Just add 70-80 ml of water to 1 cup of coconut flakes then just mix them well together for a 1-2 minutes and you will see the difference.
+Sure enough, the dried coconut flakes absorbed the water and became soft and it was almost like having freshly grated coconut and so much better that the frozen one.
+Just add 70-80 ml of water to 1 cup of coconut flakes then just mix them well together for 1-2 minutes and you will see the difference.

 - 2 cups grated cassava, no need to squeeze out liquids

 - 1 cup sugar

 - 1 cup grated coconut